martinchernyavskiy/Notes/CS/CS 544/Week1/Demo.md

 - &> sends both stderr and stdout to a file
 - using ampersand & at the end of the command line allows for the program to run in the background, granting user ability to get a prompt immediately
 - A | B &> out.txt &
-	- Notice, stderr still goes to the screen
+	- Notice, stderr of A still goes to the screen
 - shell script (make_midwest.sh)
 ```sh
 #! /user/bin/bash